 The following discussion should be read in conjunction with our consolidated financial statements and related notes included elsewhere in this Report.
 Research and Development

-Years ended March 31, Year-over-Year Change 2023 2022 2023 to 2022 Research and development \$ 9,061,744 \$ 7,729,240 \$ 1,332,504 17.2% Research and development Years ended March 31, Year-over-Year Change 2024 2023 2024 to 2023 Research and development \$ 12,880 \$ 9,062 \$ 3,818 42.1%
+Years ended March 31, Year-over-Year Change

+2024 2023 2024 to 2023

+Research and development \$ 12,880 \$ 9,062 \$ 3,818 42.1%

+Years ended March 31, Year-over-Year Change

+2025 2024 2024 to 2025

+Research and development \$ 14,697 \$ 12,880 \$ 1,817 14.1%

-Our research and development, or R&D, expenses include personnel, consulting, testing, materials and supplies, depreciation and amortization and other operational costs associated with the development pre-FDA clearance production of our insulin pump product candidate product.
-We expense research and development R&D costs as they are incurred.
+Our research and development, or R&D, expenses include personnel, consulting, testing, materials and supplies, depreciation and amortization and other operational costs associated with the pre-FDA clearance production of our insulin pump product.
+We expense R&D costs as they are incurred.

-Research and development, or R&D expenses increased in fiscal 2023 2024 compared with fiscal 2022 2023 primarily due to increases in engineering and operations personnel costs of \$1.8 million \$1.6 million, consulting costs of \$0.8 million, stock-based compensation expenses of \$0.6 million \$0.5 million and materials, and supplies expenditures of \$0.5 million and depreciation and amortization of \$0.4 million.
-The increase in personnel costs was attributable to increased average headcount year over year, salary increases effected during fiscal 2024, payment of a bonus implemented in fiscal 2024 related to our 510(k) submission and higher payroll taxes.
-Our R&D employee headcount increased to 36 at March 31, 2024 from 34 at March 31, 2023 from 23 at March 31, 2022.
-These increases were partially offset by a \$1.4 million decrease.
-The increase in consulting costs as we increased our engineering and operations headcount during fiscal 2023 and reduced our use was primarily driven by the utilization of consultants as we advanced the development and outside testing and other firms in support of our pump product candidate FDA submission in January 2024.
-R&D expenses included stock-based compensation expenses of approximately \$1.4 million \$1.9 million and \$0.8 million \$1.4 million for fiscal 2024 and fiscal 2023, respectively.
-The increase in stock-based compensation costs was primarily attributable to the granting of stock options under our bonus program for our FDA submission; these options were granted in October 2023 and fiscal 2022, respectively, expensed over an expected term of four months.
-We expect R&D expenses to continue to will increase in fiscal 2024, 2025, as we complete the development of our pump product candidate, continue to engage third parties to test support our product in preparation of responses to the FDA on our FDA MODD1 510(k) submission, hire additional engineering, quality assurance, and operations personnel, bring-up our manufacturing process at our medical device contract manufacturer and complete commence the development commercialization of a low-volume manufacturing process, our product in late fiscal 2025.
+R&D expenses increased in fiscal 2024 2025 compared with fiscal 2023 2024 primarily due to increases in engineering and operations personnel costs of \$1.6 million, consulting costs of \$0.8 million, stock-based compensation expenses of \$0.5 million and materials, supplies expenditures of \$0.5 million and depreciation and amortization of \$0.4 million \$0.7 million and travel-related and other costs of approximately \$0.3 million.
+The increase in personnel costs was attributable to increased average headcount year over year, salary increases effected during fiscal 2024, 2025, payment of a bonus implemented bonuses in fiscal 2024 related to our 510(k) submission 2025 and higher payroll taxes.
+Our R&D employee headcount increased to 48 at March 31, 2025 from 36 at March 31, 2024 from 34 at March 31, 2023.
+The increase in depreciation and amortization expenses was primarily due to an increase in machinery and equipment purchased and placed in service to further develop and expand our manufacturing capabilities.
+The increases in R&D expense were partially offset by decreases in consulting costs of \$0.6, materials and supplies expenditures of \$0.1 million and stock-based compensation of \$0.1 million.
+The decrease in consulting expenditures was primarily driven by the due to a reduction in utilization of consultants, as we increased our employee headcount, and a decrease in utilization of outside testing and other firms third parties in support of our FDA submission in January the fourth quarter of 2024.
+R&D expenses included stock-based compensation expenses of approximately \$1.9 million \$1.8 million and \$1.4 million \$1.9 million for fiscal 2024 2025 and fiscal 2023 2024, respectively.
+The increase in stock-based compensation costs was primarily attributable to the granting of stock options under our bonus program for our FDA submission; these options were granted in October 2023 and expensed over an expected term of four months.

+We expect R&D expenses will increase in fiscal 2025, 2026, as we continue to engage third parties to support our responses to the FDA on our MODD1 510(k) submission, hire additional engineering, quality assurance, and operations personnel, bring-up our manufacturing process at our medical device contract manufacturer and commence continue the commercialization development and prepare for the submission of our Pivot product, as we expect to transition our MODD1 product to the new Pivot product in late fiscal 2025, 2026.